 ICC Staff Redline Edits 07-17-18 (track changes accepted)

-Nicor Redline Edits 07-18-18
+Nicor Redline Edits 07-18-18 (track changes accepted)

-Subpart ‘B’ State Funded Facilities20 ILCS 3105/10.09-5Subpart ‘C’ Privately Funded Commercial Facilities20 ILCS 3125Subpart ‘D’ Residential Buildings20 ILCS 3125Energy Efficient Commercial Building Act
+IECC_LLC Redline Edits 07-18-18(2)

+Proposed DEFINITIONS:

+CODE.
+The latest published edition of the International Energy Conservation Code (hereafter “IECC”) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (hereafter “ASHRAE”) Standard 90.1 “Energy Standard for Buildings except Low-Rise Residential Buildings” including amendments adopted by the Capital Development Board identified in Subparts ‘B’, ‘C’ and ‘D’ as follows:

+Subpart ‘B’ State Funded Facilities must comply with ASHRAE 90.1 per 20 ILCS 3105/10.09-5.
+See Subpart B of the Illinois Energy Conservation Code for more information.
+The 2013 edition of ASHRAE 90.1 went into effect 1/1/16.
+As of 3/1/2019, the 2016 edition of ASHRAE 90.1.

+Subpart ‘C’ Privately Funded Commercial Facilities must comply with IECC per 20 ILCS 3125.
+See Subpart C of the Illinois Energy Conservation Code for more information.
+The 2015 edition of the IECC went into effect on 1/1/16.
+As of 3/1/2019, the 2018 edition of the IECC.

+Subpart ‘D’ Residential Buildings must comply with IECC per 20 ILCS 3125.
+See Subpart D of the Illinois Energy Conservation Code for more information.
+The 2015 edition of the IECC went into effect on 1/1/16.
+As of 3/1/2019, the 2018 edition of the IECC.

+APPROVED.
+Acceptable to the code official.

+AUTHORITY HAVING JURISDICTION.
+"Authority Having Jurisdiction" or "AHJ" means the agency, office or individual responsible for approving equipment, materials, an installation or procedure in accordance with the code.
+In lieu of the county or municipal building official, the agency or agencies charged with administration of the Energy Efficient Commercial Building Act (hereafter “the Act”).
+As of [[EFFECTIVE DATE]], such agencies shall include the Illinois Environmental Protection Agency – Office of Energy (hereafter “EPA Energy Office”) and the Illinois Capital Development Board (hereafter “CDB”).

+CODE OFFICIAL.
+The officer or other designated authority charged with the administration and enforcement of the code or a duly authorized representative.

 Secondary Energy Savings from Reduced Water Use:

-A “kWh per million-gallon” factor may be used to calculate secondary electricity savings from reduced water use.
-Specific details on the factor to be used and which measures it will apply to will be addressed by the TAC in the IL-TRM Version 7.0 process.
+A “kWh per million-gallon” factor shall be used to calculate secondary electricity savings from reduced water use.
+Specific details on the factor to be used and which measures it will apply to shall be addressed by the TAC in the IL-TRM Version 7.0 process.

-A “therm per million-gallon” factor may also be used to calculate secondary natural gas savings from reduced water use.
-Specific details on the factor to be used and which measures it will apply to will be addressed by the TAC in the IL-TRM Version 7.0 or future TRM processes.
+The “therm per million-gallon” factor shall also be used to calculate secondary natural gas savings from reduced water use.
+Specific details on the factor to be used and to which measures it shall apply shall be addressed by the TAC in the IL-TRM Version 7.0 or future TRM processes.

-Potential for “Below Code” Baselines or Measure Specifications for Estimating Energy Savings
+“Below Code” Baselines or Measure Specifications for Estimating Energy Savings

 Individual Measures or Measure Bundles Installed in Specific Buildings for Which Savings are Being Claimed: